jordanheve/jordanheve/README.md

 - 🔭 I'm a student of Software Design and Networks Engineering.

-- 🌱 I’m currently learning Laravel y mongoDB
+- 🌱 I’m currently learning Laravel

 - 👀  I'm seeking opportunities to collaborate on projects related to software design and networks.